‘Counting On’ Star Jana Duggar Is Adorable In Denim, Twinning With Sister-In-Law Abbie

-Counting On star Jana Duggar is adorable in denin and twinning with her brother John-David’s wife, Abbie, as the family visited California, went sightseeing and spent time with her sister Jinger Duggar and her family.
+Counting On star Jana Duggar is adorable in denim and twinning with her brother John-David’s wife, Abbie.
+She recently visited California, went sightseeing, and spent time with her sister Jinger Duggar and her family.

-Jana posed alongside her sister-in-law, both looking absolutely adorable in long, denim skirts, black t-shirts, and big smiles.
+Jana posed alongside her sister-in-law, both looking absolutely adorable in long, denim skirts, black T-shirts, and big smiles.
 The only difference in their outfits was their choice of footwear.
 Abbie sported sandals while Jana wore sneakers.
 Abbie’s curly hair was pulled back away from her face while Jana opted for loose waves that cascaded onto her shoulders.

-The photo was taken at the famed The Grove in Los Angeles, an area famous for a mix of retail, restaurants, and entertainment.
-Nearby to The Grove is the area’s legendary Farmer’s Market, which is home to almost 100 restaurants, shops, and artisan grocers.
+The photo was taken at The Grove in Los Angeles, an area famous for a mix of retail, restaurants, and entertainment.
+Near The Grove is the area’s legendary Farmer’s Market, which is home to almost 100 restaurants, shops, and artisan grocers.

-The Duggar family visited the area, taking in the sites including the Grand Canyon, where the large group of family members gathered to wonder at the natural marvel.
+The Duggar family also visited the Grand Canyon, where the large group gathered to wonder at the natural marvel.

 Fans were thrilled at the adorable pic and told the reality star so in the comments section of the photo.